Statistics for Psychologists - 300/500 (Secs. 5 & 6)

 Homework (HW) assignments will be due on (most) Fridays at 11:15 a.m.
 The tentative schedule below includes links to the HW assignments as well as the week they are due.
 Some points to note include:

 - HW should be handed in to the appropriate box in the Psych.
 Dept. Office (Science D-240).
-Note, the Office is closed daily from 11:45-12:30 for lunch hour.
-When you walk into the office, you will see the image to the left.
-Your HW should be placed in the box with my name on it shown in the lower left of the shelf in the picture.
+(Note, the Office is closed daily from 11:45-12:30 for lunch hour.)
+When you walk into the office, you will see a box with my name on it resembling that shown in the lower left of the shelf in the picture.
+That is where HW's should be handed in.
 HW left in my dept. mailbox or slipped under my office door will be put in the box shown in the picture when I am able and may be penalized for lateness as a result.

 - If you do any writing by hand, you are required to print (rather than using cursive) on the HW assignments.